TizzyT566/BijouDB/README.md

         set => PhoneNumberColumn.Set(this, value);
     }

-    // The junction between this record and computer records [Json] public Relational<Employee, Computer>.Junc Computers { get => ComputerRelational.To(this); set { } }
+    // The junction between this record and 'Computer' records [Json] public Relational<Employee, Computer>.Junc Computers { get => ComputerRelational.To(this); set { } }

     static Employee() => _ = ~SchemaBuilder<Employee>